hgaiser/balena-issues/local-mode-pushing/README.md

 Apparently `balena build` can **only** pull images from registries, it can't use local images.

+## `balena deploy`

+`balena deploy` pushes local images to balenaCloud, however `balena deploy` doesn't seem to have any support for local devices.
+Having this support would be ideal, since it means you can directly push images to balena devices running in local mode.
+Other solutions depend on a registry that needs to be setup.

 ## Pushing to VM

 1. Create a fleet on balenaCloud dashboard.